Mika-127-0-0-1/ToDo-list/README.md

 # ToDo-Frontend

 This template should help get you started developing with Vue 3 in Vite.

+The project is unfinished.
+I am currently struggling with the relationship between the backend and the frontend.
+Thus the todo components are not rendering.

 ## Recommended IDE Setup